Sunday, February 22, 2026

 If you are an unpublished author who lives in New Brunswick or Nova Scotia, we invite you to submit a short story up to 1500 words.
 You must be at least 16 years of age to enter.

-Please read our submission guidelines and F.A.Q. before entering.
+Please read our submission guidelines before entering.
 Send any questions to jsmcontest@gmail.com

 Thursday, November 27, 2025